BhallaLab/almirah/docs/source/writing-configs/mapping.rst

 Database mapping
 ================

-.. currentmodule:: napi.db
+.. currentmodule:: almirah.db

 It is convenient to store tabular records in a SQL database.
 There might be usecases where it is necessary to migrate to another schema.
-For this, the mapping between the columns in the previous schema to the new schema is required along with any transformations to be performed. napi supports database migration with help from a user-written mapping config whose options are detailed in this document.
+For this, the mapping between the columns in the previous schema to the new schema is required along with any transformations to be performed. almirah supports database migration with help from a user-written mapping config whose options are detailed in this document.
 Each table is defined as a seperated document and are separated by ``---``.